Li Zhanguo

 Li Zhanguo (李占国; 1969 – after August 4, 1995), known as the Gay Murderer of Henan (河南同性恋杀人犯), was a Chinese serial killer and rapist who raped and murdered 11 mentally-ill teenagers and young men in his native Henan, in order to act out his sexual fantasies.
 He was convicted and sentenced to death for his crimes, and was presumably executed some time after.

 Early life

 Little is known of Li Zhanguo's life.
 Born in 1969 in Dabaizhuang, he was the only child of what was described as an ordinary family and was well-respected by the locals.
-Unbeknownst to them, however, Li was secretly in a relationship with another young man from his village and, since he was young, he had also developed an addiction to watching pornographic videotapes, which festered an obsession in him to have a relationship with another man.
-He then attempted to start a relationship on multiple occasions, but was rejected each time, leading him feeling bitter and lonely, and eventually causing him to resort to violence to satisfy his desires.
+Unbeknownst to them, however, Li was secretly in a relationship with another young man from his village and had developed an addiction to watching pornographic videotapes, which festered an obsession in him to have a relationship with another man.
+He then attempted to start a relationship on multiple occasions, but was rejected each time, leading to him feeling bitter and lonely, and eventually causing him to resort to violence to satisfy his desires.